Most likely, one of these will work

 7. Reset Network Settings

 If the problem persists despite trying all the solutions above, you should consider resetting your iPhone’s network settings.
-That could fix issues with your cellular network and possibly resolve glitches preventing your Mac from connecting to hotspot connection.
+That could fix issues with your cellular network and possibly resolve glitches preventing your Mac from connecting to a hotspot connection.

 Resetting your iPhone’s network settings will revert the following configurations to factory default: mobile/cellular data, Bluetooth, Wi-Fi, and VPN.
 Follow the steps below to reset your iPhone or iPad’s network settings.